What's On in Bucharest

 Originally started in 2005, the Bucharest International Film Festival is a prestigious event that showcases the best in local and international independent films.
 The event sees six days of workshops and film screenings at a number of venues across the city.

 Europafest is an international music festival held each year in spring that brings together four music genres in one event: jazz, blues, pop and classical music.
-Local and international musicians descend on Bucharest to participate in concerts, workshops and cultural events in a number of venues in the city.
+Local and international musicians descend on Bucharest to participate in concerts, workshops and cultural events in several venues in the city.

 Bucharest Pride (May/June)